-- An additional transfer of \$6.1 million was made to the Capital Projects, Golf Course, HEPMPO, and Land Preservation to offset operating shortfalls, negative fund balance and for future project costs. - Overall public safety expenditures reflect savings of \$.5 million resulting mainly from personnel cost savings, lower market prices in fuel products than anticipated, and favorable insurance awards during the County's bid process. - Remaining cost centers accounted for \$1.2 million in savings, mainly a result of personnel cost savings, lower health claims than expected, and debt service savings.

-- □ The Capital Projects Fund is used to account for major capital acquisition and construction of County operations.
-At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$64.5 million all of which is designated for capital related projects.
+- An additional transfer of \$2.1 million was made to the Capital Projects, Golf Course, and Land preservation to offset operating shortfalls, negative fund balance and for future project costs. - Overall public safety expenditures reflect savings of \$0.9 million resulting mainly from personnel cost savings. - Remaining cost centers accounted for \$4.2 million in savings, mainly a result of personnel cost savings, lower health claims than expected, and debt service savings. - □ The Capital Projects Fund is used to account for major capital acquisition and construction of County operations.
+At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$72 million all of which is designated for capital related projects.
 Major funding sources for projects are pay-go-funding, debt proceeds, fees and taxes, and grants.
-Fund balance increased by \$6.2 million for the current fiscal year.
-The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures and use of prior project savings. - □ The County's Community Grant Management, Cascade Town Centre, Inmate Welfare, Contraband, Agricultural Education, Hotel Rental Tax, Gaming, HEPMPO, and Land Preservation Funds combined have a fund balance of \$3.4 million.
-The net increase in fund balance during the current year was \$3.2 million.
+Fund balance increased by \$7.4 million for the current fiscal year.
+The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures and use of prior project savings. - The County's Grant Management, Cascade Town Centre, Inmate Welfare, Contraband, Agricultural Education, Hotel Rental Tax, Gaming, HEPMPO, and Land Preservation Funds combined have a fund balance of \$3.1 million.
+The net decrease in fund balance during the current year was \$0.3 million.
 These funds represent monies designated for specific programs and services.